Aliases for CAT Gene

 GeneCards Summary for CAT Gene

 CAT (Catalase) is a Protein Coding gene.
 Diseases associated with CAT include Acatalasemia and Pityriasis Versicolor.
-Among its related pathways are Innate Immune System and Amyotrophic lateral sclerosis (ALS).
+Among its related pathways are Folate Metabolism and Detoxification of Reactive Oxygen Species.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot Summary for CAT Gene